-When you decide to buy a property, chances are you will be required to pay an arrangement fee on the mortgage you take out.
+When you decide to buy a property, you might be required to pay an arrangement fee on the mortgage you take out.
 But some banks and building societies offer low-fee mortgages or even fee-free mortgages, which could work out cheaper overall.

 That means if the base rate goes up, your variable rate is likely to rise, which would result in higher monthly mortgage repayments.

-It would be impossible to predict exactly how the Bank of England interest rate might change ten to 15 years from now, so it's best to simply focus on what your monthly mortgage costs will be initially and then make sure you could still afford them if the base rate were to go up by 1% or 2%.
+It’s impossible to predict exactly how the Bank of England base rate might change, so it's best to simply focus on what your monthly mortgage costs will be initially and then make sure you could still afford them if the base rate were to go up by 1% or 2%.

-For example, on a two-year fixed rate deal for a £150,000 mortgage, would it be cheaper on a mortgage with no fee or a mortgage with a low interest rate?
+So, on a two-year fixed-rate deal for a £150,000 mortgage over 25 years, would a mortgage with no fee or a mortgage with a lower interest rate be cheaper?

-On a no fee mortgage at 4.4%, your monthly mortgage repayments would be £620.56 for the first two years.
+On a no-fee mortgage at 3.29%, your monthly mortgage repayments would be £734.15 for the first two years.

-Just because there is no arrangement fee on your mortgage that does not mean you shouldn't prepare for other mortgage costs.
+Even if there’s no arrangement fee on your mortgage you should still be prepared for other mortgage costs.

-There is also the valuation fee, which you will have to pay to properly assess the value of the property.
+There is also the valuation fee, which you will have to pay for the lender to assess the value of the property.
 This helps it determine whether the property is worth enough to offer adequate security for the size of the loan you want.

 Besides these fees, you’ll also have to pay legal fees to a solicitor or conveyancer for the legal work involved if you are buying a property - and more if you are also selling one.